grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 );
 ```

-where the following part of the composition code:
+So we had three buildings all armed with alarms.
+The nice property of this code was that we could read the alarm setups from it, e.g. the following part of the composition:

 ```csharp
 new OfficeBuilding(